Mint Club (MINT) Price Tops $0.0000

 According to CryptoCompare, “Mintcoin is a community owned and operated pure PoS coin.
 Send your coins to your wallet and earn high yielding interest for saving your coins while securing the Mintcoin network.
 There is no coin cap, in order to replace lost coins and provide sustainable global scalability.
 The coin now runs 100% POS (proof-of-stake) to secure the network.
 After the year 2016, Stakers aka Minters will receive a fixed 5% APR (annual percentage rate) indefinitely, as a reward for securing the network. “

 It is usually not presently possible to buy alternative cryptocurrencies such as Mint Club directly using US dollars.
-Investors seeking to acquire Mint Club should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Mint Club using one of the exchanges listed above.
+Investors seeking to acquire Mint Club should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Mint Club using one of the aforementioned exchanges.

 Receive News & Updates for Mint Club Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Mint Club and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.